Moisture meter: Damp wall, wet cellar - what to do?

 1. Clarify the causes yourself

 You should determine the source as precisely as possible.
 Whether capillary, lateral or due to condensation - a precise damage analysis is the basis for any successful renovation.
-Drainage depends on the cause.
-Our step-by-step guide takes you through all the steps from self-measurement to waterproofing.
+Drying out depends on the cause.
+We will help you to correctly identify the moisture damage and find the optimum solution.

 1. Initiate immediate measures